Narrenschlag/Cutulu.Godot/README.md

 ### Installation
 This repository has to be compiled with your godot project.
+We handle it this way as it provides you with the most flexibility and freedom to use Cutulu.Net in your project.

 **Option A**
 1. Download and locate the Cutulu.Net repository